Wellesbourne Pupil Council 2021 – 2022

-Red jumpers have been given out in assembly today 7th October 2016, now you can easily spot members of your school council.
+Red jumpers were given out in assembly and now you can easily spot members of your school council.

 We have had a very successful School Council now for 8 years.
 Each class vote in their chosen councillors after the candidates have read out their manifesto’s.
 The councillors wear a different coloured sweatshirt/cardigan for recognition should anyone need their assistance.